Diet and High Blood Pressure

 High blood pressure is two to three times more common in people with diabetes, especially uncontrolled diabetes.
 Insulin resistance, most commonly associated with obesity, signals the pancreas to produce more insulin.
 High blood insulin signals the kidneys to retain sodium and thus may increase the risk of developing high blood pressure.
 Lowering your risk of developing high blood pressure is another reason to keep diabetes in control.

 Your kidneys regulate the sodium level in your body.
 Most people are not affected by excess dietary sodium because their bodies just get rid of excess sodium in the urine.
 However, some people are sodium-sensitive.
 For sodium-sensitive individuals, too much sodium in the diet can increase blood pressure.
 For someone who is sodium-sensitive, lowering sodium intake may help lower blood pressure.
 Unfortunately, there is no way to know who may be a sodium-sensitive individual.
-As a result, the Dietary Guidelines recommend people reduce daily sodium intake to less than 2,300 mg.
+As a result, the Dietary Guidelines recommend consuming less than 2,300 mg sodium a day, and even less for children younger than 14 years old.
 This advice of moderation is given to all healthy people because there is no way to know if someone is sodium-sensitive.
 In addition, people do not need extra sodium.

 Processed foods have the most sodium, while unprocessed foods have the least.
 As much as 75 percent of the sodium in your diet comes from salt added to foods by manufacturers.
 About 15 percent comes from salt added during cooking and at the table, and only 10 percent comes from the natural content in foods.